 If you sign up for a newsletter, we only collect your name and email address.

-When you buy coworking membership or rent a desk, we collect your name, email address, phone number, and your address.
-For members, we ask for emergency contact information in case of an emergency when you are
+When you buy coworking membership or rent a desk, we collect your name, email address, phone number, and ask for your address.
+For members, we ask for emergency contact information in case of an emergency when you are working here.

-For members, we also collect your business name and bank details and keep records of the invoices we send you and the payments you make.
+For members, we also ask for and collect your business name and bank details and keep records of the invoices we send you and the payments you make.

 Where we store your information

 When you contact us by email or through our website, we store your information in our web hosting database.
 If you sign up for a newsletter, we store your email address in MailChimp, which is the marketing platform we prefer.
-When you buy coworking membership or rent a desk, we store your information in Xero, our accounts software.
+When you buy coworking membership or rent a desk, we store your information in FreeAgent, our accounts software, and in Dropbox, a cloud storage provider.

 What we use your information for